 CDQ Converter

-Extract text from CDQ files
+Extract text from Cache or show files (CDQ)

 Drop or upload your .CDQ file